Khoapham2004/Inverted-pendulum-for-AVR/README.md

 # Inverted-pendulum-for-AVR

-Small project written in registers of atmega2560 for inverted pendulum
+Small project written in registers of atmega2560 for inverted pendulum using VScode and platformIO